-For those of us who joined WordPress.com after November 2015, when the “MySite” editor was introduced and who would prefer to write in the “original Classic” editor now that the MySite editor is the Block editor by default, let me give you a quick tour of our earlier WP Admin dashboard.
-It is still there in the deep back end of every WordPress.com website and in daily use on sites running the WordPress open source software.
+For those of us who joined WordPress.com after November 2015 when the “MySite/Calypso” editor was introduced but still prefer to write in the “original WP Admin/Classic” editor, let me give you a quick tour of our earlier WP Admin dashboard.
+It is still there in the back end of every WordPress.com website and in daily use on sites running the WordPress open source software.
 Grab your day pack and let’s go!

 On our tour we’ll cover:

 - What will I see when I get there?

 - What can I do when I get there?

 Head over to your site’s Posts or Pages dashboard.
 If you are not already in the WP Admin version of the dashboard, you can switch to it by clicking on the View tab that appears in the upper right corner of your browser window and selecting “Classic View.”